jgoerzen/docker-mythtv/README.md

 This image is not yet ready for use!

-# Ampache Music Server
+# Docker MythTV Images

-This is a set of images that make it simple to serve up your music collection with [Ampache](http://www.ampache.org).
-They run on top of my [Debian base system](http://github.com/jgoerzen/docker-debian-base), which provides excellent logging capabilities.
+This is a set of images that makes it simple to set up a basic headless server for [MythTV](http://www.mythtv.org).
+These images run on top of my [Debian base system](http://github.com/jgoerzen/docker-debian-base), which provides excellent logging capabilities.

-This image provides the Ampache server, with full support for transcoding on the fly.

-I provide two images: jgoerzen/ampache, which is designed to be used with an outside MySQL/MariaDB server, and jgoerzen/ampache-mysql, which includes an embedded MariaDB server in the image for very easy setup.
+MythTV is a large and complex piece of software, and will require customization.
+Some people use the MythTV backend to talk to local PCI or USB TV framegrabber/tuner devices.
+Such use, if it is even possible under Docker, is out of scope of this document.
+However, many TV tuners are now network-accessible, and thus may be used over a local LAN with a Docker container without incident.

+These images, therefore, handle the installation of MythTV for you.
+You will be responsible for the configuration to your own situation.
+Please familiarize yourself with the information on the MythTV website before proceeding.

+You can view the [documentation for these images](https://github.com/jgoerzen/docker-mythtv) on their Github page.

+These images are provided:

+ - jgoerzen/mythtv-backend - the MythTV backend server processes
+ - jgoerzen/mythtv-backend-mysql - as mythtv-backend, but with an integrated MySQL/MariaDB server in
+   the container

+If you do not already have a database server on your network, selecting the mysql variant will simplify your installation, though it is optional.

 You can download with:

-    docker pull jgoerzen/ampache-mysql
+    docker pull jgoerzen/mythtv-backend-mysql

+FIXME

 And run with something like this:

-    docker run -td -p 8080:80 -p 80443:443 --stop-signal=SIGPWR \
+    docker run -td -p 8080:80 -p 80443:443 -p 5901:5901 --stop-signal=SIGPWR \
     -v /musicdir:/music:ro \
     -v /playlistdir:/playlists:rw \
-    --name=ampache jgoerzen/ampache-mysql
+    --name=ampache jgoerzen/mythtv-backend-mysql

 (Omit the `-mysql` from both commands if you have a MySQL server elsewhere that you will connect to.)

-This will expose your music stored at `/musicdir` on the host in read-only mode, and your playlists stored at `/playlistdir` in read-write mode, to the container.
-You will probably also want to add a `-v` in some fashion covering `/var/www/html/ampache/config`, since that you will want to preserve those files as well.
-If using the built-in MySQL, you'll also want to preserve `/var/lib/mysql`.

-# Setup
+# Initial Setup Background

+Although the MythTV backend is able to be run as a headless server, it nevertheless requires setup to be done via a graphical program.
+This poses a bit of an annoyance for the normally all-text Docker environment.

+I have, however, provided you with two options for accessing it.

+Option 1 is to use VNC.
+If Docker is running on localhost, or a host you can ssh to with port forwarding, it will expose VNC screen 1 on port 5901.
+You can connect to this with a VNC viewer and control it that way.

+Option 2 is to use SSH with X11 forwarding.
+This is a more advanced option that is largely outside the scope of this document.
+The basic steps are to add `-e DEBBASE_SSH=enabled` to your `docker run` command, forward port 23 into the container, provision a password for a user inside the container with `passwd` or similar, and then use `ssh -X` to connect to it.

+Please note that SSH is an encrypted protocol, but VNC generally is not;
+it is not secure to expose the VNC port over the Internet.

+## jgoerzen/mythtv-backend (non-mysql) only: Prepare database

 Now, point a browser at http://localhost:8080/ampache and follow the on-screen steps, using the [Ampache install docs](https://github.com/ampache/ampache/wiki/Installation)